conda/governance/README.md

 ## Document History

 This document was initially written by [Anthony Scopatz](https://github.com/scopatz), [CJ Wright](https://github.com/CJ-Wright), [Matthew R. Becker](https://github.com/beckermr), [Uwe Korn](https://github.com/xhochy), and [Eric Dill](https://github.com/ericdill).

-In early 2022 several clarifications were made to this document.
+In early and late 2022 several clarifications were made to this document.
 None of those clarifications change policies.

 In mid 2022 provisional members and restrictions on shared funding of Steering Council members was added.